stanleygeorge789/Customer-Churn-Analysis/README.md

 - Airflow
 - Evidently

-Designed for operational use, not just experimentation.
+The architecture is designed for operational deployment, not notebook experimentation.

 ---

-## 11. Project Structure
+## 11. Repository Structure

 ```
 Customer-Churn-Analysis/